happycube/cxadc-linux3/README.md

 ### `vmux` (0 to 3, default 2)

-Select the physical input to capture.
+### How to select the physical input to capture.

-A typical TV card has a tuner, composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment quickest way is to attach a video signal and run
+A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment the quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.

+PAL:
+`sudo ffplay -hide_banner -async 1 -f rawvideo -pixel_format gray8 -video_size 2291x625 -i /dev/cxadc0 -vf scale=1135x625,eq=gamma=0.5:contrast=1.5`

+NTSC:
+`ffplay -hide_banner -async 1 -f rawvideo -pix_fmt gray8 -video_size 2275x525 -i /dev/cxadc0 -vf scale=910x525,eq=gamma=0.5:contrast=1.5`

 ### `audsel` (0 to 3, default none)